github-julioalegria/myemacs/README.md

 + [web-mode](http://web-mode.org/), great for editing django templates (HTML, javascript and django tags).
 + [yasnippet](https://github.com/capitaomorte/yasnippet), best snippet extension ever!
 + [expand-region](https://github.com/magnars/expand-region.el), selects region by semantic units.
++ [no-easy-keys](http://danamlund.dk/emacs/no-easy-keys.html),  the best if you are new to Emacs (trains you to use the proper keys).
 + Auto-saves and backups in the tmp directory.
 + Highlight matching brackets.
 + Spaces instead of tabs.